itsdfish/QuantumEpisodicMemory.jl/docs/src/model_description.md

 # Introduction

-This documentation provides an overview of the Generalized Quantum Episodic Memory (GQEM) model and its implementation in the Julia package `QuantumEpisodicMemoryModels`.
-The GQEM is a quantum model of item recognition memory which accounts for subadditivity (a.k.a. overdispersion) and violations of the law of total probability.
-In what follows, we will introduce the task, the mechanics of the model, and illustrate some basic functionality using `QuantumEpisodicMemoryModels`.
+This page provides an overview of the Generalized Quantum Episodic Memory (GQEM) model and its implementation in the Julia package `QuantumEpisodicMemoryModels`.
+The GQEM is a quantum model of recognition memory which accounts for phenomena that pose challenges to many alternative models.
+These phenomena include subadditivity (a.k.a. overdispersion) and violations of the law of total probability (LOTP).
+In what follows, we will introduce a recognition memory task used to study subaddivity and violations of the LOTP, the mechanics of the GQEM model, and illustrate some basic functionality provided by this package.

 # Task

 In the recognition memory task, participants study a list of items (e.g., pictures or words) during the learning phase.
 Subsequently, in the test phase, participants distinguish between previously studied items and two types of new items.
 The three item types are:

-1.  $O$: old items defined as items in the study list
+1.  $O$: an old item defined as an item in the study list
-2.  $R$: new items that are related any item in the study list
+2.  $R$: a new item defined as an item that is related an item in the study list
-3.  $U$: new items that are not related to any items in the study list
+3.  $U$: a new item that is not related to any items in the study list

 Particpants complete the test phase under one of three between-subject conditions:

 1.  $V$: respond *yes* to old items (verbatim)
 2.  $G$: respond *yes* to new, related items (gist)
 3.  $V \cup G$: respond *yes* to old items or new, related items (verbatim + gist)

-## Law of Total Probability
+4.  $U$: respond *yes* to new, unrelated items (unrelated)

 ## Subadditivity

+Classical probability theory requires mutually exclusive and exhaustive events to sum to 1.
+In the recognition memory task above, subjects are instructed to respond *yes* to items in three mutually exclusive and exhaustive categories: gist (G), verbatim (V), and new unrelated (U).
+Thus, for a given item type $i \in \{O,R,U \}$, the judgments summed across the three conditions should be:

+$\Pr(Y_G = 1 \mid i) + \Pr(Y_V = 1 \mid i) + \Pr(Y_U = 1 \mid i) = 1$

+Subadditivity, which occurs when the sum exceeds 1, is frequently observed in recognition memory decisions.

 # Model Description